Wednesday Worry tips – FOUNDATIONAL BUILDING BLOCKS SERIES

 Inflammation – highly processed and certain types of food like above create an inflammatory response in the body.
 This triggers your immune system and puts your body into ‘fight’ mode.
 There is a huge amount of evidence that shows a link between inflammation in the body and depression.
 And anxiety and depression are good bed fellows.

-So try to consume known anti-inflammatory foods such as:
+As much as possible, consume known anti-inflammatory foods such as:

 • Tomatoes